Maximilian-Winter/Wave-Transformer/README.md

-# WaveTransformer
+# Wave-Transformer

-This repository contains a PyTorch implementation of the WaveTransformer architecture, which uses wave-based semantic representations for language modeling.
+This repository contains a PyTorch implementation of the Wave-Transformer architecture, which uses wave-based representations for the transformer architecture.

 ## Installation